xwal/awesome-stars/README.md

 * [react-mix](https://github.com/xueduany/react-mix) - Base on react-native, plan to support all CSS gramma, and all js dom event, and all h5 framework, our object is write once, run anywhere!
 * [faye](https://github.com/faye/faye) - Simple pub/sub messaging for the web
 * [react-redux](https://github.com/reactjs/react-redux) - Official React bindings for Redux
-* [vue](https://github.com/vuejs/vue) - Simple yet powerful library for building modern web interfaces.
+* [vue](https://github.com/vuejs/vue) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 * [free-programming-books-zh_CN](https://github.com/justjavac/free-programming-books-zh_CN) - :books: 免费的计算机编程类中文书籍，欢迎投稿
 * [f8app](https://github.com/fbsamples/f8app) - Source code of the official F8 app of 2016, powered by React Native and other Facebook open source projects.
 * [adarkroom](https://github.com/doublespeakgames/adarkroom) - A Dark Room - A Minimalist Text Adventure